PART 8 CHURCH TEACHINGS

 8 But we know that the law is good, if a man use it lawfully;

-The Law, the law of Moses, is good (holy), if it is used lawfully (as it should be used).
+The Law, the law of Moses, is good (holy), if it’s used lawfully (as it should be used).
 How should it be used?
 The law indicates what constitutes sinful behavior and the related consequences.
-It can still reveal what actions are considered sinful today.
+And it can reveal to us in the Church Age what actions are still considered sinful.

 9 Knowing this, that the law is not made for a righteous man, but for the lawless and disobedient, for the ungodly and for sinners, for unholy and profane, for murderers of fathers and murderers of mothers, for manslayers,

 Furthermore, the law is not made for a righteous man.
-In other words, the Law is not for one who had already recognized his sin and turned to Christ.
-That person is no longer under the Law but should now walk in the Spirit (Gal 5:13-26).
-The Law is intended for those who remain unconvinced of their sin.69 For us, Christians, who have a right relationship with God, we are no longer under the law, under a schoolmaster, or under a tutor.
+In other words, the Law was not made for someone who had already recognized his/her sin and turned to Christ.
+That person is no longer under the Law but should now walk in the Spirit [(Galatians 5:13-26)].
+The Law is intended for those who remain unconvinced of their sin.83 For us, Christians, who have a right relationship with God, we’re no longer under the law (a schoolmaster).

-What this is telling us is that there is no tenet of the Law that can provide justification for the unbeliever or sanctification for the believer.
-And thus, there is no keeping or observance of any of it that will cause us to grow spiritually and please God.
-Therefore, the protocol for financial giving in the New Testament is not tithing, but giving graciously under the rule of the Spirit.
+What this is telling us is that there are no commands of the Law that can provide justification for the unbeliever or sanctification for the believer.
+And thus, there is no keeping or observance of any of them that will cause us to grow spiritually and please God.
+Therefore, the protocol for financial giving in the New Testament is not tithing but giving graciously under the rule of the Spirit.

 We have one more section of Scriptures to look at.
 Please go to the book of 1 Corinthians.